gabrielcastr0/gabrielcastr0/README.md

 - :bust_in_silhouette: &nbsp; I'm from Brazil and I have 21 years old.
 - 🎓 &nbsp; Studying Engineering Software.
-- :hearts: &nbsp; I'm trying learn every time that I have.
+- :hearts: &nbsp; I'm trying learn every time that I can.
 - :wrench: &nbsp; Venturing into the JavaScript world.

 <h3> Where you can find me </h3>